Giveth/giveth-gatsby/README.md

 - Run the following command to instanciate a HTTP Web3 Provider: `ganache-cli -p 8545`

 Now you can run tests that require a wallet!

+If you face some issues verify the Giveth token step and the ganache cli is launched.
+Then re-run the `npx cy:open` command.